redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Smart metering (sensor data and IoT)**

 Modern houses and facilities gather details about energy consumption/production.
-Use RedisTimeSeries to aggregate billing based on monthly consumption.
+Use Time Series to aggregate billing based on monthly consumption.
 Optimize the network by redirecting the energy delivery relative to the fluctuations in need.
 Provide recommendations on how to improve the energy consumption behavior.
 Example metrics include:

 - Consumption per location
 - Produced amount of electrical energy per location